rishiraj-tf/Roo-Code-Docs/docs/basic-usage/the-chat-interface.md

 ---
-title: Roo Code Chat Interface - How to Interact with Your AI Assistant
 description: Learn how to use the Roo Code chat interface effectively.
 Understand the layout, features, and best practices for communicating with your AI coding assistant.
 keywords:
   - Roo Code chat interface